 The third reason for limiting missile defense technology was strategic.
 The idea of being able to intercept nuclear missiles got a lot of attention during the Cold War, for obvious reasons, but missile defense was also seen as an escalatory capability.
 Joseph Cirincione, a well known expert, explained that this occurs because “an arms race in strategic defense systems fosters the proliferation of offensive missiles and the development of countermeasures to defeat the defense.”
 In short, if one side builds defenses, the other will seek stronger defenses and the capability to break through an enemy’s defenses.
 As a result, the arms race would quickly spin out of control.
 Perhaps even more importantly, extensively deploying missile defense could have ruined the deterrent of mutually assured destruction upon which the U.S. and the Soviet Union had based their arms race.
 Limiting anti-ballistic missile capabilities left both nations vulnerable and this in turn deterred them from launching an attack.
 The deterrent was cemented in the Anti-Ballistic Missile Treaty (1972) which limited the number of defense systems, their locations, and research and development.
 This treaty fell apart in December 2001 when the U.S. withdrew under the justification that the U.S. and Russia “no longer needed to base their relationship on their ability to destroy each other” and that the U.S. needed to defend itself from the use of ballistic missiles by “rogue states”.

 Since then, both offensive and defensive missile technologies have improved significantly.
-Missiles are now longer range and capable of carrying more devastating nuclear and conventional payloads.
+Missiles are now faster, longer range, and capable of carrying more devastating nuclear and conventional payloads.
 In response, missile defense systems have become more sophisticated.
-They are no longer limited to the immobile, land-based systems of the Cold War, but are dynamic and semi-mobile systems mounted on trucks — such as the MIM-104 Patriot system — or on naval cruisers as in the case of the Aegis Ballistic Missile Defense System.
+They are no longer limited to the immobile, land-based systems of the Cold War, but are often dynamic, semi-mobile systems mounted on trucks — such as the MIM-104 Patriot system — or on naval cruisers as in the case of the Aegis Ballistic Missile Defense System.
 Additionally, the computer algorithms for analyzing a missile threat and calculating interception are more accurate.

-In short, missile defense systems are beginning to come into their own.
+As a result of technological improvements, missile defense systems have a greater role in current security issues.
 The United States’ increasing confidence in missile defense is evident in its decision to deploy systems to defend allies around the world.
 In Europe, the Obama administration implemented a plan entitled the European Phased Adaptive Approach (EPAA), which uses land and sea-based Aegis systems to defend NATO countries.
-In the Asia-Pacific region, the deployed systems are primarily positioned to deter and defend against North Korean aggression and are stationed in South Korea, Japan, the Sea of Japan, and Guam.\
+In the Asia-Pacific region, the deployed systems are primarily positioned to deter and defend against North Korean aggression and are stationed in South Korea, Japan, the Sea of Japan, and Guam.

 Implications of Missile Defense for the North Korean Crisis